Steven Gerrard: 1998–2004: Beginnings, cup treble and club captaincy

 Gerrard made his first-team debut for Liverpool on 29 November 1998 as a late substitute in a Premier League match against Blackburn Rovers.
 He made thirteen appearances in his debut season, replacing injured captain Jamie Redknapp in central midfield.
 He also occasionally played on the right wing, but scarcely contributed in the short match time he received, which he attributed to nerves.
 Gerrard recalled in a 2008 interview with The Guardian, "I was out of position and out of my depth."
 Nonetheless, Liverpool's coaching staff remained convinced that he would improve.
 Gerrard saw himself as a defensive player primarily, looking to make key tackles rather than push the team forward.

 Replacing Paul Ince, Gerrard regularly partnered Redknapp in midfield for the 1999–2000 season.
 After starting the Merseyside derby on the bench, he replaced Robbie Fowler in the second half, receiving his first career red card for a challenge to the upper leg of Everton's Kevin Campbell.
 Later that season, Gerrard scored his first senior goal in a 4–1 victory over Sheffield Wednesday.
 However, he began to suffer from persistent back problems, which sports consultant Hans-Wilhelm Müller-Wohlfahrt later diagnosed as a result of accelerated growth, coupled with excessive playing, during his teenage years.
 He was then beset by groin injuries that required four separate operations.

 In the 2000–01 season, Gerrard made fifty starts in all competitions, scoring ten goals.
 That season, he won his first major honours with Liverpool—the FA Cup, Football League Cup, and the UEFA Cup—scoring in the final of the last competition.
 He was named PFA Young Player of the Year by his peers.
-The following season, he won the FA Charity Shield and UEFA Super Cup.
-In March 2003, Gerrard scored the opening goal in the club's 2–0 win over Manchester United in the Football League Cup Final, held at the Millennium Stadium in Cardiff.
+The following season, he won the UEFA Super Cup, but missed the 2001 FA Charity Shield through injury.
+In March 2003, Gerrard scored the opening goal in the club's 2–0 win over Manchester United in the Football League Cup final, held at the Millennium Stadium in Cardiff.
 After a year as vice-captain, Gerrard replaced Sami Hyypiä as Liverpool captain in October 2003.
 Manager Gérard Houllier said that he had recognised Gerrard's leadership qualities early on, but that he needed time to mature.

 In June 2005, Gerrard extended his contract at the club, signing a four-year deal.
 Houllier resigned as Liverpool manager after a trophy-less 2003–04 campaign, and Gerrard was linked with a move to Chelsea during the off-season.
 Gerrard admitted that he was not "happy with the progress Liverpool has made", and that "for the first time in my career I've thought about the possibility of moving on."
 Ultimately, Gerrard turned down a £20 million offer from Chelsea, staying with Liverpool under new coach Rafael Benítez.